A Foodcentric Life

 Published: Sep 22, 2014 · Modified: May 10, 2022 by Sally Cameron · This post may contain affiliate links · 5 Comments

 A good salad must have great dressing.
 What’s a Caesar without the Caesar dressing or a classic steakhouse wedge without the creamy blue?
-For my latest grilled chicken salad recpe, it’s all about a creamy, purple, blueberry balsamic dressing.
+For my latest grilled chicken salad recpe, it’s all about a creamy, purple, blueberry vinaigrette.
 Don't want to grill chicken?
-Use leftover roast or rotisserie to make this chicken salad with blueberry Balsamic Dressing.
+Use leftover roast or rotisserie to make this chicken salad with blueberry dressing.

 Pouring blueberry vinaigrette on the chicken salad.